 PTA 230.
-NEUROSCIENCE (2.0.2)
+NEUROSCIENCE (2-0-2) PREREQUISITE: Program admission.

 This course provides an overview of the neuroanatomy of the CNS and PNS as it relates to treatment necessary for patients with dysfunctions of these systems.
 Emphases may include structure and function of the nervous system, neurophysiological concepts, human growth and development, and neurological dysfunctions.
 On course completion, the student should be able to identify and discuss specific anatomical structures and function of the nervous system as well as basic concepts of human growth and development and identify neurological pathologies.
 CORE